Aniket-Roy22/Jarvis-Clone/README.md

 | wake-word | Any wake word of your choice (in lowercase). eg. jarvis |
 | termination-phrase | Any phrase of your choice (in lowercase). eg. stop |

-5. Next edit the `library.py` file to make your assistant what you want.
+5. Next edit the `library.py` file for your assistant to function as per your command.
 6. Type the following command in your terminal and enjoy:
 ```git
 python main.py